JetBrains/intellij-platform-gradle-plugin/README.md

 > **TIP** Create new plugins with a preconfigured project scaffold and CI using
 > [IntelliJ Platform Plugin Template](https://github.com/JetBrains/intellij-platform-plugin-template).

-Here is [the manual](https://plugins.jetbrains.com/docs/intellij/gradle-prerequisites.html) on how to start developing plugins for IntelliJ Platform using Gradle.
+Here is [the manual](https://plugins.jetbrains.com/docs/intellij/gradle-prerequisites.html) on how to start developing plugins for the IntelliJ Platform using Gradle.

 Also, please take a look at [the FAQ](../../blob/master/FAQ.md).